tylermeyers351/CS50-Final-Project-Love2d/README.md

 ### Below are things that I struggled with...
 - Implementing the Knife library which was used in the CS50g lecture.
 This libary used timers, and I just couldn't figure out how to implement them.
 In the end, I used a workaround that probably added more code than was ideal.
-- Surprisngly, it was dificult to find the ideal background and adjust it properly.
+- Surprisngly, it was difficult to find the ideal background and adjust it properly.
 - For the gunshots, I realized that only one sound can be played at a time. (this didn't work as you could shoot in-game multiple times but only hear one gunshot).
 The workaround in the code was... if a gunshot was already playing, you need to stop it, and play another.
 - reloading required a little more math than expected. needed a lot of if statements for if the reserve ammo was lower than 0.